How Commercial Solar Can Help Your Business

 Solar can be a great asset for small businesses.
 If your small business owns property, solar systems with or without storage can provide lower energy costs and more energy stability.
 For the same reasons above — reduced utility bills, lower carbon emissions and energy security.
 Small businesses can also see returns on investment for solar panels due to government incentives, nonprofit grants and panels pay for themselves over time.

-Enact has worked with many businesses around the world — from California to Dubai.
+Enact has worked with multiple businesses across the U.S., such as Gotion in Fremont, California and Pebblebrook Hotel in Santa Clara, California.
 Our mission is to accelerate the transition to clean energy and empower clean energy consumers.
 Enact’s end-to-end solar solutions take care of the entire process from design to post-installation monitoring.

 Using our design and documentation software, we create free customized solar energy system designs to meet the needs of our customers.
 This can include energy storage and electric vehicle solutions if desired.